 - Implementation of improvements takes time.
 Many of the hospitals likely implemented best practices during that time period, but probably had not seen the results of those efforts before 2007.

 - Limited financial resources.
 Putting into place new technologies focused on patient safety – such as electronic medical record systems and computerized physician work-order systems – requires funding.
 Budgets have to be stretched to accommodate and that often takes several years.

-Greater adoption of hospital best practices and safety measures, such as implementation of electronic medical records, will likely help decrease medical negligence, but it will take time.
+Greater adoption of hospital best practices and safety measures, such as the implementation of electronic medical records, will likely help decrease medical negligence, but it will take time.
 “Our findings are a call to action for the health-care system.
-We need a nationwide strategy for reducing harm from medical care,” said Dr. Sharek.
+We need a national strategy for reducing harm from medical care,” said Dr. Sharek.